Prosto-Den/tagallbot/README.md

 9) Run bot.py file

-At the forst launch you will be asked for ypur number.
+At the first launch you will be asked for ypur number.
 It is necessary to start your user bot.
 Don't forget to give admin rights to bot

 To tag users use command `/all` ot just tag the bot